ibachrachel/School_District_Analysis/README.md

 Once the analysis was complete, it was reviewed by the school board and the superintendent to better inform future decisions for the district.
 Unfortunately, the school board has notified the Chief Data Scientist and her department that the student data file revealed evidence of academic dishonestly.
 The ninth graders at a high school in the district have altered their math and reading scores.
 This data cannot be submitted to the state for review, so we must scrub the data of all the ninth grade student data and then reflect on how it changes patterns and performance trends.

-#- How is the district summary affected?#
+- How is the district summary affected?

 After the ninth grader data had been replaced with NaN values for every math and reading score, we were able to compare the data with and without the influence of these values.
 As shown in the images below, there is not a huge difference between the passing percentages.
 Both the passing math percentage and the passing reading percentage only differed by 0.1%.
 The overall passing has a difference of 0.3%.
 There is not a huge effect when we remove the ninth graders data.
 This is actually a good thing.
 If we removed the data and it shifted a dramatic amount, we would know that the academic dishonesty had significantly affected the performance trends.